 2. To protect a trade mark, you need to register it.

 A common misconception is that registering your business name with ASIC prevents others from using that name.
-Unfortunately, the $35/year registration with ASIC, while necessary if you’re trading under that name, does not make you the exclusive owner of that name.
+Unfortunately, while it’s necessary to register your business name if you’re trading under it, registration not make you the exclusive owner of this name.

 Instead, if you want the legal right to stop others from imitating your brand, you need to register it as a trade mark.